huggingface/transformers/docs/source/en/chat_templating.md

 of one or more **messages**, each of which includes a **role** as well as message text.

-All LLMs, including models fine-tuned for chat, operate on linear sequences of tokens, and do not intrinsically have special handling for 'roles'.
+All LLMs, including models fine-tuned for chat, operate on linear sequences of tokens, and do not intrinsically have special handling for roles.
 This means that role information is usually injected by adding control tokens between messages, to indicate both the message boundary and the relevant roles.

 Unfortunately, there isn't (yet!) a standard for which tokens to use, and so different models have been trained